hyperledger-archives/avalon/examples/apps/echo/README.md

 To use:

-1. If needed, update the Ethereum account and direct registry contract information in `docker/Dockerfile.tcf-dev` and `examples/common/python/connectors/tcf_connector.toml`
+1. If needed, update the Ethereum account and direct registry contract information in `sdk/avalon_sdk/tcf_connector.toml`
 2. Follow instructions in the "Docker-based Build and Execution" section of the [build document](../../../BUILD.md#dockerbuild) through step 5 (activating a virtual environment)
 3. Terminal 1 is running the Avalon Enclave Manager and Listener with `docker-compose` .
 Terminal 2 is running the Docker container shell
+4. In Terminal 2, set environment variable `WALLET_PRIVATE_KEY` if you wish to send raw transactions to Ethereum(usually required for Ropsten).
+    ```bash
+    export WALLET_PRIVATE_KEY="B413189C95B48737AE2D9AF4CAE97EB03F4DE40599DF8E6C89DCE4C2E2CBA8DE"
+    ```
+    The key used here is for the default account used in tcf_connector.toml.
+    You can use the key specific to you account if you have made changes to tcf_connector.toml
-4. In Terminal 2 run `cd $TCF_HOME/examples/apps/echo/client`
+5. In Terminal 2 run `cd $TCF_HOME/examples/apps/echo/client`
-5. In Terminal 2, run `./echo_client.py -m "Hello world"` .
+6. In Terminal 2, run `./echo_client.py -m "Hello world"` .
     Use the `-h` option to see other available options

-6. You will see output showing the following:
+7. You will see output showing the following:
     1. The client searches the registry for an "echo" worker
     2. The client sends a request to the worker
     3. The client waits for and receives a response in JSON format